The Leader’s Guide to Improving Company Culture

 A vision inspires action, and pulls in ideas, people and other resources.
 The reason this is important is that a vision helps you capture what the company wants to become and where it wants to go.
 It enables the organisation to focus on what is important to the business, especially in stressful times and when working on complex projects.

-Hire candidates aligned with your corporate culture
+Hire candidates aligned with your company values

-Being fanatical with your hiring processes is the key to company culture success.
-Values offer a set of guidelines on the behaviours and mindsets needed to achieve the companyโ€™s vision.
-If you find employees who are aligned with the companyโ€™s values, theyโ€™re likely to enjoy their work more.
+If you find employees who are aligned with the company’s values, they’re likely to enjoy their work more.
 This means organisations save costs on reduced employee turnover and increase in their employee productivity.

 Recognise and reward valuable contributions

 Employee recognition lets employees know that their hard work is valued.
-It doesnโ€™t have to cost anything, it can be done in less than five minutes and the results can have a lasting impact.
+It doesn’t have to cost anything, it can be done in less than five minutes and the results can have a lasting impact.
 Recognising employees can improve morale, enhance loyalty, and let employees know that their work is valued and appreciated.

 Utilise technology to win the day

-HR software isnโ€™t just about logging leave and checking employee details โ€“ the best HR software comes with employee engagement features, so you can foster a strong culture and great feedback loops.
+HR software isn’t just about logging leave and checking employee details – the best HR software comes with employee engagement features, so you can foster a strong culture and great feedback loops.

-That includes creating key objectives and key results that align with the values you set, shouting out great work across the company and sending out regular surveys to check how your employees are feeling about their roles.
+That includes creating objectives and key results that align with the values you set, shouting out great work across the company and sending out regular surveys to check how your employees are feeling about their roles.

 Showcasing your company culture

-Now youโ€™ve transformed your company culture into something inspired โ€“ itโ€™s time to show it off.
-Weโ€™ve compiled this list of three simple ways you can showcase your company culture on social media.
+Now you’ve transformed your company culture into something inspiring – it’s time to show it off.
+We’ve compiled this list of three simple ways you can showcase your company culture on social media.
 These tips are easy to execute and will help get your business get started when it comes to sharing your company culture online.

 1. Share pictures of your workspace and company culture